lucasjoliveau/doc/en/legal/coc.md

      * Conversations should remain focused and on-topic.
 If you must change the topic, start a new thread by changing the topic line of your emails.
 Avoid flooding the list with long threads by reading the entire thread first, instead of responding quickly to many emails in a short period of time.

-     * You can not use these mailing lists to advertise your services, commercial offers or discuss software other than Odoo.
+     * You can not use these mailing lists to advertise your services, commercial offers or discuss software other than Konvergo ERP.
 New modules and features can be announced on the “Announcements” mailing list only.

      * Don’t use the list to report copyright or licenses infringements, report issues to [abuse@odoo.com](mailto:abuse%40odoo.com) instead.